moazmuha/python-proxy/README.md

 3. http://localhost:8888/www.cs.toronto.edu/~arnold/ (images may take time to show up)
 4. http://localhost:8888/www.cs.toronto.edu/~ylzhang/csc258/memes.html (may take time to load all images)

 You may try to load all the pages at once in different tabs.
 Pages being loaded simultaneously have been tested but may slow down the loading of pages further.
 The available hardware resources of the system the server is running on can make a substantial difference in how long it may take pages to load.
 Cached pages should load significantly faster.
 If the pages refuse to load, try restarting the server.
+Your browser may also cache pages.
+You can use private windows to avoid browser caching.

 ## Examples